What Dental Services Does Medicaid Cover for Adults?

 • Authorizing new mid-level dental providers to expand capacity

-• Educating Medicaid members on their dental benefits and how to access care
+• Educating Medicaid members about their benefits and how to access care

-Oral health advocates continue to push for policy changes at the state and federal level to strengthen adult dental coverage and access in Medicaid.
-Proposals include making comprehensive adult dental benefits a mandatory Medicaid service nationwide and providing additional funding to states to support implementation.
-Improving the oral health of low-income adults will require a sustained, multi-pronged approach.
+Oral health advocates continue advocating for policy changes at both state and federal levels aimed at strengthening adult dental coverage within Medicaid.
+Proposals include making comprehensive adult dental benefits a mandatory service nationwide and providing additional funding to support implementation efforts.

-Dental coverage for adults in Medicaid is slowly improving but still varies widely between states, leaving many low-income individuals without access to the full range of services needed for good oral health.
-While more states have added or enhanced dental benefits in recent years, millions remain uninsured or underinsured for dental care.
+Dental coverage for adults under Medicaid is gradually improving but still varies widely across states.
+While more states have added or enhanced their benefits in recent years, millions remain uninsured or underinsured regarding essential dental care.

-Medicaid enrollees should check with their state program to find out what specific dental services are currently covered for adults and how to access care from participating providers.
-Advocates can continue to educate policymakers on the importance of comprehensive dental benefits for all adults in Medicaid.
+Medicaid enrollees should actively check with their state programs to determine what specific services are covered and how they can access care from participating providers.
+Advocates must continue educating policymakers about the critical importance of comprehensive dental benefits for all adults enrolled in Medicaid.

-The evidence is clear that providing extensive dental coverage through Medicaid improves access, health outcomes and quality of life for low-income adults.
-Investing in preventive and restorative dental care is also cost-effective for states in reducing expensive emergency visits and medical complications down the road.
-Oral health is an integral part of overall health – it’s time for Medicaid to treat it that way.
+The evidence is clear: Providing extensive dental coverage through Medicaid not only improves access but also enhances health outcomes and quality of life for low-income adults.
+Investing in preventive and restorative care is not just beneficial; it’s a cost-effective strategy that can reduce expensive emergency visits while promoting overall health—because oral health is an integral part of overall well-being.

 kevin